Special routes of U.S. Route 27: LaFayette business loop

-U.S. Route 27 Business (US 27 Bus.) is a 3.344 mi business route of US 27 that exists entirely within the city limits of LaFayette, Georgia.
+U.S. Highway 27 Business (US 27 Bus.) is a 3.344 mi business route of US 27 that exists entirely within the city limits of LaFayette, Georgia.
 It is concurrent with State Route 1 Business (SR 1 Bus. for its entire length.
 US 27 Bus./SR 1 Bus. begins at an intersection with US 27/SR 1 in the southeastern part of the city.
 They travel to the west-northwest and curve to the northwest.
 The business routes cross over Town Creek and curve to the north-northeast.
 They begin a concurrency with SR 193 (West Main Street).
 Just over 1000 ft later, SR 193 splits off onto East Villanow Street.
 This intersection is southwest of LaFayette Cemetery.
 They pass the Joe Stock Memorial Park and travel west of LaFayette Middle School before reaching their northern terminus, an intersection with US 27/SR 1/SR 136 (Lyle Jones Parkway/North Main Street) in the northern part of the city.
 The entire length of US 27 Bus./SR 1 Bus. is part of the National Highway System, a system of routes determined to be the most important for the nation's economy, mobility, and defense.

 The roadway that would eventually become US 27 Bus./SR 1 Bus. was established at least as early as 1919 as part of SR 1 in the LaFayette area.
 Between October 1929 and June 1930, a portion in the southern part of LaFayette had a "completed hard surface".
 By the end of 1930, US 41W was designated on SR 1 from Rome to LaFayette.
 By the beginning of 1932, a portion of US 41W/SR 1 in the northern part of the city had a completed hard surface.
 By the end of 1934, US 41W was decommissioned, and US 27 was designated on the entire length of SR 1.
 Nearly 50 years later, an eastern bypass of LaFayette, designated as SR 730, was proposed from southeast of the city to north-northeast of it.
 In 1988, US 27/SR 1 in the area was shifted eastward, onto the path of SR 730.
 Its former path through the city was redesignated as US 27 Bus./SR 1 Bus.